sanitxe/mokokoseed/guides/islands.md

 </div>

 <div class="alert alert-info" role="alert">
-  PROTIP: You can sort multiple categories by pressing SHIFT + Left Click on the table headers.
+  PROTIP: You can sort within the method types (ie. Una's Task, Grind, Collectibles and etc.) by clicking on the group header after clicking on one of the columns.
 </div>

 <table id="sortGroup">